 About the learning centre

-The building will have a footprint slightly larger than a two-car garage, and will be built in an area that has been previously used for construction staging to ensure minimal impact to the sanctuary's birds and natural environment.
+The heavy timber structure will have a footprint slightly larger than a two-car garage, and will be built in an area that has been previously used for construction staging to ensure minimal impact to the sanctuary's birds and natural environment.
 We anticipate construction will begin late spring 2017.